chandan-pal/GoogleCloud_Learnings/terraform.md

 Once a variable is defined, there are various ways to set its values at runtime:
 - environment variables
 - CLI options
-- key or value files
+- key or value files .tfvars extension
-.tvars extension

 ### Outputs
 outputs.tf holds output values from resources.